 The BBC article goes on to detail the study’s shortcomings, and why the results should be considered controversial.

-So, what accounts for the difference in approaches?
+What accounts for the difference in approaches?
 The Time article relies on quotes from one of the study’s authors, plus an alternative-health-oriented physician who offers only praise for the study without any kind of critical assessment.

-Other news outlets often relied on sources outside of the alternative-health community, and were able to highlight a different point of view.
+Other news outlets often relied on sources outside of the alternative-health community and were able to highlight a different point of view.